UTAH SCHOOL-AGE CREDENTIAL

-This statewide credential not only sets a high standard by requiring professionals to complete 120 hours of targeted professional development and undergo rigorous observation, but it also demands a comprehensive portfolio that demonstrates their competencies across ten critical areas.
+This statewide credential not only sets a high standard by requiring professionals to complete 120 hours of targeted professional development and undergo rigorous observation, but it also demands a comprehensive portfolio that demonstrates their competencies across 9 critical areas.
 By implementing such a credential, we ensure that those who are most engaged with our children are equipped with the latest skills, knowledge, and best practices in the field.
-This structured approach guarantees that the professionals working with kids are not only experienced, but also continuously advancing their expertise, ultimately enhancing the quality of afterschool programs and fostering better outcomes for the children they serve.
+For more information on the School-Age Credential and the application process, we recommend you watch the recorded training and Q&A. If you need support or have questions about the expected standards, we encourage you to reach out to us at

 ELIGIBILITY